 Cox also calculated three project factors to cover interior work performed on a less frequent basis.
-In reviewing the annual workhours (per 1000 sq. ft.) allocated to this project work on the staffing surveys he had collected, Cox determined that the average tended to "move" depending on whether the building size was between 15,000 to 35,000 sq. ft., 35,000 to 100,000 sq. ft. or over 100,000 sq. ft. developed three project factors (per 1000 sq. ft.) corresponding to these building size ranges.
-Finally, he established a uniform exterior factor of 3.52 annual workhours per 1,000 sq, ft. of exterior space, This factor was derived from the parties' agreement in the Subcontracting MOU that taking care of 500,000 sq. ft. of exterior space equals the work year (1760 hours) of one employee.
+In reviewing the annual workhours (per 1000 sq. ft.) allocated to this project work on the staffing surveys he had collected, Cox determined that the average tended to "move" depending on whether the building size was between 15,000 to 35,000 sq. ft., 35,000 to 100,000 sq. ft. or over 100,000 sq. ft.
+So he developed three project factors (per 1000 sq. ft.) corresponding to these building size ranges.
+Finally, he established a uniform exterior factor of 3.52 annual workhours per 1,000 sq.

-Toilets now are included in the appropriate space type on the basis of their square footage, not the number of fixtures to be cleaned, as before.
+&lt;sup>1 Toilets now are included in the appropriate space type on the basis of their square footage, not the number of fixtures to be cleaned, as before.